NTBlok/ml_financial_anomaly/README.md

 # Financial Anomaly Detection System

-A comprehensive system for detecting anomalies in financial data using machine learning and LLM-powered analysis.
+A comprehensive system for detecting anomalies in financial data using machine learning and LLM-powered advanced analysis.

 ## 🚀 Features